 Let me make it clear; I had nothing to do with this one.
 This painter was a solid virtual office cheerleader before I even chose him for the job.

 Like anyone else, I can’t tell a virtual office from a physical one when calling a new contractor, service person, accountant or attorney.
-If I’m given top-notch treatment on the phone, if I get a sense of real concern and professionalism, I’m likely to choose that individual or company.
+If I get top-notch treatment on the phone, if I get a sense of real concern and professionalism, I’m likely to choose that individual or company.

-I was given the names and numbers of three painters from a relative who hadn’t personally used them yet, and I wasn’t thrilled going into an expensive and important choice cold.
+I was given the names and numbers of three painters from a relative who hadn’t personally used them yet.
+I wasn’t thrilled going into an expensive and important choice cold.

 The first number I called was answered by voicemail sounding like a private cell phone.
 Casual and garbled, it gave me no confidence and, anyway, my message was never returned.